-Another factor to look at with plyometrics is the athlete's strength to body weight ratio.
+Another factor to look at with plyometrics is the athlete's strength to bodyweight ratio.
 A 16-year-old girl who weighs 125lbs but can squat 175lbs has greater relative strength than a 16-year-old boy who weighs 180lbs but squats 200lbs.
 Physically the boys are stronger, but their ability to control that weight at full speed might not be as great as his 'weaker' female counterpart.
 Again, plyometrics can increase strength, power, body control and awareness, etc. But it has to be carefully introduced to an athlete's program.

 Remember, you must learn how to stabilize and absorb forces appropriately.
 The key is to land softly and absorb the forces created with the muscles (not the joints!).
-If you are landing quietly then you are on the right path
+If you are landing quietly, then you are on the right path.

 Box Jumps - Start with a 12-inch box.
 Once the soft landing is perfected, increase box height as appropriate.
-After jumping up and achieving triple extension (full extension of the ankles, knees and hips), land on the box (quietly) and absorb the impact by landing in a quarter to half-squat position (not stiff-legged).
+After jumping up and achieving triple extension (full extension of the ankles, knees and hips), land on the box (quietly) and absorb the impact by landing in a quarter to a half-squat position (not stiff-legged).
 Perform 3 sets of 5 repetitions

 Single Leg Lateral Hops - Standing on 1 leg, jump laterally over a cone, gaining moderate height.
 Land on the opposite leg and absorb the impact with the muscles.
 Stabilize for 2 full seconds and then alternate.
 Perform 3 sets of 10 repetitions (5 on each leg)

 As a more advanced variation, perform this exercise by landing on the same leg you jump with.
-You may think these exercises are extremely basic, but I invite you to try them out with your athletes or by yourself and see how difficult it is to land softly and keep your balance!
+You may think these exercises are elementary, but I invite you to try them out with your athletes or by yourself and see how difficult it is to land softly and keep your balance!